 "Sorry," I said uncomfortably.
 She was so damn mature that sometimes it was hard to forget just how young she was.

 "I don't know what I said," she muttered.
-"I mean, you haven't bothered to ever try to keep it a secret, and you've referred to yourself as a 'waster kid' before."
+"I mean, you've referred to yourself as a 'waster kid' before."

 "That's because you were raised by people from the pits," I said, tossing in another bit of old slang.